 Arts, Education and Other Learning Settings: A Research Digest – an online document, produced by the Arts Council, that provides a very useful digest and summary of research on the arts & education (as well as other topics) published between 1979-2007.

-Department of Tourism, Culture and Sport – access copies of the current Arts Plan and other documents here.
+Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht – the government department (that changes names every few years!) which oversees most Irish arts activity and funding; you can access copies of the current Arts Plan and other documents here.

 Office of Public Works (OPW) - find information on the Per Cent for Art Scheme, art held in public buildings in Ireland, heritage publications, and details of the other records & information held in its library.